sii-side/js-advent-of-code/README.md

-This repository contains my JavaScript codes for [Advent of Code](http://adventofcode.com/).
+This repository contains my JavaScript codes of [Advent of Code](http://adventofcode.com/).